artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 determined and ranked in Elasticsearch, and it may not always be immediately apparent why some records appear higher in the returned results than others.
-For example, the number of other words in a given field will affect how elasticsearch ranks the relevance.
+For example, the number of other words in a given field will affect how Elasticsearch ranks the relevance.
 So a search for "photographs" might return a result higher in the list that ONLY has the word photographs in the scope and content, than one where the word "photograph" appears in a 20-word long title - even though the added weights to the title field are technically